Dear Arizona artists,

 - Please note that independent contractors are not considered staff and are eligible to apply.

-Are not previous winners of the Sally and Richard Lehmann Emerging Artist Award
+Are not previous winners of the Lehmann Emerging Artist Award

 Artists must be registered as an Artlink Articipant.
 Register as an Articipant* with Artlink here.